 Avoid combining your dog’s name with negative verbiage, which can change the positive association with his name to a negative reaction.
 Many dogs don’t like the sound of their own name because owners often combine their dog’s name with verbal corrections.
 They constantly hear: “Ginger, quiet!”
 “Rover, down!”
 What you really want is for your dog to associate something good with the sound of his name.

-When new owners adopt an adult dog, they sometimes don’t like the dog’s name.
+When new owners get an adult dog, they sometimes don’t like the dog’s name.
 Is it a bad idea to change the name?
 Not if you associate the new name with positive attention, and patiently repeat it in a happy, loving tone of voice.
 Eventually, your dog should respond to the new name.